 Neil Ellis Whitehall Chardonnay 2015

-Painted Wolf Pictus V 2016 (Grenache Blanc, Chenin Blanc, Roussanne)
+Painted Wolf Pictus V 2016 (Grenache Blanc, Chenin, Roussanne)

 Paul Cluver Noble Late Harvest 2014 (Riesling)